jamescurran/jamescurran.github.io/_posts/2003-08-13-the-tax-cut.md

    B) Why am I wasting my time on this struggling business when I could be making big buck in the stock market?

-   C) Let me spend this money hiring more workers for my business to stand around next to the other worker who also have nothing to do because my business is failing...
+   C) Let me spend this money hiring more workers for my business to stand around next to the other workers who also have nothing to do because my business is failing...

 I'm guessing that (A) and (B) come to you long before (C) does.
 The big problem here is that it expects the money to cross the gulf between "personal assets" and "company assets".
 If their company's already on the ropes, not many will throw "good money after bad"